+What your money actually earns.
 After tax.
 After inflation.
-The real number — not what your bank tells you.
+The real number — not the one your bank quotes you.

 The comparison between Fixed Deposits and Mutual Fund SIPs is not straightforward because it depends on your tax slab, investment horizon, and the prevailing inflation rate.
 For investors in the 20% or 30% tax slab with a horizon of 5 years or more, equity mutual funds consistently deliver higher real returns than FDs.